tyom/stratum/README.md

 `.flush-right` and `.flush-left` are used to flush elements to corresponding side.

 Add `.show-grid` on a container to display grid guides (using the settings above).

+Use `.show-column-sizes` on container to display width on each column

 ---